 Over the years GGG expanded its global network of offices into all four corners of the world, enabling the Company to profitably conduct business with their international partners and associates in major cities around the world.

 Throughout the almost 100 year history of GGG, the Company’s core business has been and still is traditional import and export trading and developing its portfolio of private equity investments.
 The underlying characteristic of each GGG Company is to employ highly talented management with their key industry experience and knowledge to drive each entity in their focused directions.
 It is through this model that GGG has managed to sustain its growth and success over the years and continues to thrive.

-Today, GGG has multiple offices in the United States, United Kingdom, Japan, Mexico, Chile, China, Holland, Switzerland, South Africa, and Zimbabwe.
+Today, GGG has multiple offices in the United States, United Kingdom, Chile, Japan, Mexico, Netherlands, South Africa, Switzerland, and Zimbabwe.